What is Return on Net Assets (RONA)?

 - The Physical Asset is represented by PA.

-- The Current Assets is represented by CA
+- The Current Assets are represented by CA.

 - The Current Liabilities are represented by CL.

 Below are the examples of return on net assets (RONA).

 Suppose the company earns a net income of $560,000 during its business operations.
 The business additionally has a net working capital of $200,000 and holds physical assets worth $1,000,000.

 Therefore, the company has generated a RONA of 0.467 from its business operations.
 This further means that the business is unable to generate revenues properly and is delivering fair performance.

 Suppose the company earns a net income of $570,290 during its business operations.
 The business additionally has net working capital of $100,000 and holds physical assets worth $600,000.